-In this post I take a closer look at the Mont Sainte-Victoire series by Paul Cézanne.
-Mont Sainte-Victoire is a mountain in France which overlooks Aix-en-Provence (the town where Cézanne was born).
+In this post, I take a closer look at the Mont Sainte-Victoire series by Paul Cézanne.
+Mont Sainte-Victoire is a mountain in France that overlooks Aix-en-Provence (the town where Cézanne was born).
 Cézanne painted it on numerous occasions during his career.
-The series not only provides an interesting take on landscape painting, but it also documents Cézanne's development as an artist during his lifetime.
+The series not only provides an interesting take on landscape painting, but it also documents Cézanne’s development as an artist during his lifetime.
+I cover:

 “Cézanne was my one and only master… He was like the father of us all.”
 Pablo Picasso

 - The series was painted between 1882 and 1906 and features various perspectives of Mont Sainte-Victoire.